Best chainsaws 2024: top picks for power, speed, and safety features, tried and tested by experts

 ❌ You have large jobs: The Homelite UT43122B is perfect for small jobs but not suited to larger jobs with thicker lumber.

-❌ You need portability: Its corded design can restrict how and where you use this chainsaw, and you need to have a power source nearby.
+❌ You need portability: Its corded design can restrict how and where you use this chainsaw, and you need a power source nearby.

-❌ You're heavy-handed: Pushing this chainsaw too hard will almost certainly damage the saw and could even be dangerous, so it needs to be used with care.
+❌ You're heavy-handed: Pushing this chainsaw too hard will almost certainly damage the saw and could even be dangerous, so it must be used carefully.

 The bottom line

-Value: It might not be a chainsaw for all jobs or last forever, but it’s a very good beginner pick, and at under $100, it’s good value for money.
+Value: It's not guaranteed to last forever, but it's a very good beginner pick, and at under $100, it's a good deal.

 Swipe to scroll horizontally